ashyu0216/ML-ICU/outline.md

   - **Coverage**: does the 95% CI contain the true effect ~95% of the time?
   - **RMSE**: overall estimation error.
 - Vary sample size (e.g. n = 107, 250, 500, 1000) to show how DML's
-  performance changes near the real cohort's size — this directly informs how much to trust the real-data result.
+  performance changes near the real cohort's size.
+This directly informs how much to trust the real-data result.
 - Vary propensity overlap (well-separated vs. poorly-separated treatment groups) to test robustness under conditions similar to real vasopressor